Fentress’s portfolio is valued at over $43 billion and serves more than 650 million people annually.

 - a Building Management System with occupancy set-points based on actual planned programs, and

 - high efficiency lighting.

 These measures are projected to save 18-percent, or $300,000, annually.
 It is worth noting that the new design’s calculated Energy Use Intensity (EUI) is 40.9 kBtu/sf, which surpasses the EPA’s median of 45.4 kBtu/sf.
 All combined, the sustainable design and construction solutions employed helped MBCC achieve LEED Silver certification from USGBC.

-Miami Beach is also a hurricane-prone and severe weather event community where resilient structures are needed for survival.
+Miami Beach is also a hurricane-prone and severe weather event community that necessitates resilient structures.
 The MBCC’s new LEED Silver design provides safe shelter for area residents by helping the Convention Center District to meet the City’s resiliency plan.

 A pre-existing, six-acre asphalt parking lot was converted into a park replete with gardens, lawns, art installations, and shaded areas.
-In fact, more than 12 acres of greenspace and over 1,300 new trees were added, and approximately 100 existing trees were preserved.
+In fact, more than 12 acres of greenspace and over 1,300 new trees were added.
+Approximately 100 existing trees were preserved.

-Mangrove habitats and native vegetation were restored to provide environmental stabilization and reinforce the primary drainage waterway in Collins Canal Park, which lies north of the site.
-Pervious acreage on the 25-acre campus increased by 245-percent, which significantly improves MBCC’s ability to manage storm runoff on-site, and reduce heat island effect.
+We restored mangrove habitats and native vegetation to provide environmental stabilization.
+We also reinforced the primary drainage waterway in Collins Canal Park, which lies north of the site.
+Pervious acreage on the 25-acre campus increased by 245-percent.
+This significantly improves MBCC’s ability to manage storm runoff on-site and reduce heat island effect.

-Finally, both wet and dry flood-proofing measures were implemented.
+Finally, we implemented both wet and dry flood-proofing measures.
 Measures include raising the base floor elevation by 12 inches and relocating all critical building systems to the second floor, which allows the center to remain operational as an emergency response and community shelter during hurricanes and other climatic-disruptive events.